jakky1/webview_win_floating/README.md

 #### Workaround

-If your application targets only Windows or Linux, refer to the [Standalone mode] section below and use `controller.setVisibility(bool)` to toggle the WebView visibility."
+If your application targets only Windows or Linux, refer to the [Standalone mode] section below and use `controller.setVisibility(bool)` to toggle the WebView visibility.

 ## When to Use It ##
 Use this package if: